UPDATED

 Using laughter and humor with your patients can build relationships.
 It also lets them feel that they are being treated as valuable individuals, not just as patients on your assignment list.
 It’s a great tool to erase the embarrassment that comes with some procedures.
 While cleaning up an incontinent patient who kept apologizing, one nurse said, “Better out than in!”
 They both laughed, and the tension disappeared.
 Another CNA reported that while she had been helping a male patient ambulate, he had slipped, and they both went to the floor as she broke his fall.
 “We have to stop meeting like this,” he quipped, and they enjoyed a good laugh together.

-Patients with Alzheimer’s disease or other types of dementia can respond well to humor.
+It’s great for patients with Alzheimer’s disease or other types of dementia.

 One three-year study showed that when these patients laughed and smiled more, there was a 20% drop in their levels of anxiety, resulting in fewer outbursts and less wandering.
 The effect was the same as that of taking an antipsychotic drug!
 While dementia eventually leads to a total loss of humor, humor can be therapeutic for some individuals.